 Band color: Brown, crocodile patterned

 Band width: 24 millimeters

 Dial color: White

 Dial window material: Hardened mineral glass

 Water resistance: 3 ATM (splash resistant only)

-An exquisitely designed dial and shiny, gold-plated case suggest this Chenxi is a far more expensive timepiece that it actually is.
-I especially like the tiny, gold-rimmed subdial which displays the passing seconds.
+An exquisitely designed dial and shiny, gold-plated case suggest this Chenxi is a far more expensive timepiece than it actually is.
+I especially like the tiny, gold-rimmed subdial, which displays the passing seconds.

 When I adjusted the date mechanism, a reassuring series of clicks suggested that I was handling a Seiko product.
 The Chenxi 063G is, in fact, powered by a Hattori PC21S quartz movement.
 This is an excellent choice for this price range and should provide long-term, trouble-free operation.
 The PC21S is actually an upgraded version of the movement fitted to the Maurice Eberle Gambrel.